thmasTangCN/Balancics/README.md

 ## Volunteer
-We currently provide Chinese versions only.
+Currently， I can only provide Chinese versions due to my poor English expression.
 Community members who wish to volunteer their time to translate the project into other languages are welcome to contact me.

 ***